 You have the right to object to us carrying out profiling activities – see further details below in the section “Your Rights” .

-We do not share your information with third parties for the purposes of them marketing their products and services to you.
+We do not share your information with third parties for the purpose of them marketing their products and services to you.

 You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you, by updating your preferences in the Carmoola App or by contacting us at any time.